pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.chats/llm-chats.md

 ::if{path="/llm-xpack/"}
 To use a wrapper, first create an instance of the wrapper, which you can then apply to a column containing prompts.

-We create a Pathway table to be used in the examples below:
+We create a table to be used in the examples below:
 ```python
 import pathway as pw
 queries = pw.debug.table_from_markdown(